redis-stack/redis-stack/README.md

 ### Releasing

 1. To make a release, use the GitHub release drafter.
 By creating a tag, in the release drafter, a release is made.
 Versions are taken from the *config.yaml*.

     The process of releasing copies existing built artifacts (dockers, rpms, snaps, etc) from the snapshot directories, and re-uploading them to the root s3 folder (s3://redismodules/redis-stack/).
 No compilation or testing of releases occur, as that has already happened as part of the continuous integration process.
+As of this writing, this repository releases the dockers as well.

 2. Tag the [rpm repository](https://github.com/redis-stack/redis-stack-rpm) and wait for the [publish action to complete](https://github.com/redis-stack/redis-stack-rpm/actions/workflows/release.yml).
 3. Tag the [debian repository](https://github.com/redis-stack/redis-stack-deb)